 - Teaching staff

-This paper also includes principles of the multi-disciplinary team, including presentations from sports physiotherapists working with elite teams, a sports nutritionist, a sports psychologist, sports medicine doctors, and a strength and conditioning coach.
+This paper includes principles of the multi-disciplinary team, including presentations and contributions from sports physiotherapists working with community and elite-level teams, a sports medicine ethicist, sports nutritionists, mental skills coach, sports medicine doctors, and a strength and conditioning coach.

 - Paper Structure

 The paper includes eight webinars and a residential block over five days (Saturday to Wednesday afternoon); Blackboard discussions; and written assignments.

 - Team managment

 - Advanced assessment and management of acute and overuse injuries

 - Nutrition for optimal sports performance